NikosAlexandris/i.landsat.import/README.md

 ================

 *i.landsat.import* is a GRASS-GIS module that imports Landsat satellite imagery scenes in GRASS GIS' data base.
-It treats Landsat data of both forms, `tar.gz` (packed and compressed) as well as (decompressed and unpacked) GeoTiFF files of a single scene that reside inside an independent directory.
+It treats Landsat scenes of both forms, `tar.gz` (packed and compressed) as well as (decompressed and unpacked) GeoTiFF files of a single scene that reside inside an independent directory.
 The module handles also multiple scenes.
 It imports all bands that pertain to a scene in one